Épisodes

 48 min

-The Infinite Inning is not only about baseball but a state of mind.
-Steven Goldman discusses the game’s present, past, and future with forays outside the foul lines to the culture at large.
-Expect stats, anecdotes, digressions, explorations of writing and fandom, and more Casey Stengel quotations than you thought possible.
-Along the way, they’ll try to solve the puzzle that is the Infinite Inning: How do you find the joy in life when you can’t get anybody out?
+The Infinite Inning is a journey to the past to understand the present using baseball as our time machine.
+Baseball, America's brighter mirror, often reflects, anticipates, and even mocks the stories we tell ourselves about our world today.
+Baseball Prospectus's Steven Goldman discusses the game’s present, past, and future with forays outside the foul lines to the culture at large.
+Expect history, politics, stats, and frequent Casey Stengel quotations.
+Along the way, we'll try to solve the puzzle that is the Infinite Inning: How do you find the joy in life when you can’t get anybody out?

 Voir plus Voir moins